-Net sales were \$60.0 million for the year ended December 31, 2021 compared with \$62.1 million a year ago, a decrease of \$2.1 million, or 3%.
-Hong Kong net sales, substantially all of which were derived from the sale of products shipped to members residing in China, decreased \$2.5 million, or 5%, over the prior year.
-The overall decrease in Hong Kong net sales was enhanced by the recognition of lower administrative fees in 2021 compared with the prior year.
-However, the decrease in Hong Kong net sales resulted primarily from the increase in deferred revenue, as unredeemed product vouchers and unshipped product orders increased \$5.5 million from December 31, 2020.
-This increase was due to the launch of a product voucher program in October 2020; the voucher program has been well received by our members, but resulted in a significant increase in unredeemed product vouchers and unshipped product orders at December 31, 2021.
-Additionally, we believe that our Hong Kong net sales will continue to be negatively impacted by scattered outbreaks of COVID-19 in China and the Chinese government's imposition of related measures to control the virus, including the required closure of some businesses and restrictions on public gatherings and travel.
-These restrictions have caused us to limit the number and scope of our inperson member events, which are designed to generate interest in our products.
-Clearly, the operating environment for our business in China remains restrictive.
-Outside of our Hong Kong business, net sales increased \$404,000, or 3%, compared with the prior year.
+2 Substantially all of our Hong Kong revenues are derived from the sale of products that are delivered to members in China.
+See "Item 1A.
+Risk Factors."

-As of December 31, 2021, deferred revenue was \$8.5 million, which primarily consisted of \$6.5 million pertaining to unshipped product orders and unredeemed product vouchers, as well as \$1.9 million in auto ship advances.
+Net sales were \$43.9 million for the year ended December 31, 2023 compared with \$49.1 million a year ago, a decrease of \$5.2 million, or 11%.
+Hong Kong net sales, substantially all of which were derived from the sale of products shipped to members residing in China, decreased \$3.5 million, or 9%, over the prior year.
+The decrease in Hong Kong net sales was primarily due to the changes in deferred revenue in the two years.
+Deferred revenue increased \$569,000 during 2023, but decreased \$2.9 million during the prior year as promotional orders from December 2021 were fulfilled and recognized, resulting in a \$3.5 million variance.
+As a result of tepid consumer sentiment in China during 2023, our order volume was down 3% compared with the prior year.
+The decrease in Hong Kong net sales was also due to the recognition of lower administrative fees in 2023 as compared to the prior year, as increased activity within member electronic wallet (eWallet) accounts resulted in less fees assessed during the current year.
+Outside of our Hong Kong business, net sales decreased \$1.7 million, or 16%, over the prior year, as well as negative cash flows from operations.
+As of December 31, 2023, deferred revenue was \$6.2 million, which primarily consisted of \$4.4 million pertaining to unshipped product orders and unredeemed product vouchers, as well as \$1.8 million in auto ship advances.